jayashisbarua/Todo-list-App/README.md

 ## 🚀 **Features**

 ✅ **Add, Edit & Delete Tasks** – Easily manage your to-dos

-✅ **Drag & Drop Task Sorting** - Lets user Sort Todos according to their preference ✅ **Real-time Data Storage** – Uses local storage to store all your Todos so that next time when you open the App it will hold the previous Todos
+✅ **Drag & Drop Task Sorting** - Lets user Sort Todos according to their preference

+✅ **Real-time Data Storage** – Uses local storage to store all your Todos so that next time when you open the App it will hold the previous todos

 ✅ **Beautiful UI/UX** – Smooth animations & user-friendly interface

 ✅ **Task Prioritization** – Highlight important tasks

 ✅ **Dark Mode Support** – Adaptable for all environments

 ✅ **Orientation Support** – Works on both in **Portrait and Landscape Mode**

 ---